ovhlabs/knowledge-base/en/_posts/2015-05-05-sailabove-documentation-commandline.markdown

 ## <a name="service-scale"></a> scale

 Increase or decrease the pool of containers in the service.
 Uses includes load balancing and high availability.
-Automatocally attaches to the console of the containers unless in ``--batch`` mode.
+Automatically attaches to the console of the containers unless in ``--batch`` mode.

 ```
 usage: sail services scale [-h] [--number NUMBER] [--batch] service